GET THE ACE NEWSLETTER

 Care for Wild Africa has become a leader in the treatment and care of orphaned rhino and works in close conjunction with, and is monitored and accredited by, the National Parks Board of South Africa, who have entrusted the centre with many of the orphans coming out of Kruger National Park.
 Care for Wild Africa is home to a large number of rhino orphans and houses both black and white rhino.
 You will participate in the rhino care duties at the centre on a daily basis.
 This includes preparing formula for those calves that are bottle-fed, taking responsibility for feeding rota, monitoring the older rhinos and assisting with ongoing veterinary care.

-Petronel Niewoudt, the centre manager, has over 20 years experience in wildlife rehabilitation and is a specialist in rhino calf nutrition.
-She will share her expertise in a series of lectures and discussions on the following topics:
+The staff working at the centre are specialists in rhino calf nutrition and will share their expertise in a series of lectures and discussions on the following topics:

 Veterinary nursing, diseases and pathology